-Although we reported net income for the years ended December 31, 2009 and 2008, we have a history of net losses, including net losses during the year ended December 31, 2007, and we may report net losses in the future.
+Although we reported net income for the years ended December 31, 2009, 2008, and 2007, we have a history of net losses, and we may report net losses in the future.
 In general, our net losses have principally resulted from depreciation and amortization expenses associated with our acquisitions and capital expenditures related to expanding and upgrading of our cable systems, interest expense and other financing charges related to our indebtedness, and net losses on derivatives.
 If we were to report net losses in the future, these losses may limit our ability to attract needed financing, and to do so on favorable terms, as such losses may prevent some investors from investing in our securities.